WabiSabiLabi

 WabiSabiLabi or WSLabi was an online marketplace selling computer exploits in an auction format.
 The company claimed that security researchers who disclosed vulnerabilities to software vendors would be more fairly compensated for their work by selling on the trusted platform.
 However, only a year after opening the marketplace, the company was considering shutting it down due to lack of paying customers.
 The company was considering moving to a subscription service to more adequately compensate security researchers.
 Customers who purchased exploits included the companies Verisign and 3Com.
 Founded in July 2007, a cofounder was arrested on spying charges in November of that same year.

+Background

+By the middle of the 2000s a commercial market in undisclosed software flaws had taken shape around a handful of intermediaries, and independent researchers had little basis on which to value what they found.
+Paying outside researchers for vulnerability reports was pioneered by iDefense and subsequently adopted by firms including Immunity and 3Com's TippingPoint division, with payments that tended to reach a ceiling of around US$10,000; sales to government agencies were reported to fetch $50,000 or more, and the criminal market more still.
+The researcher Charlie Miller, in a paper given at the Workshop on the Economics of Information Security, described finding an exploitable flaw in Samba in 2005, asking $80,000 for it and eventually selling it to an unnamed government agency for $50,000 without learning what it was used for.

+These arrangements were themselves disputed.
+Critics of iDefense's Vulnerability Contributor Program argued that the identity of an anonymous seller could not be established and that information could not be controlled once it passed to a third party.
+Comparable objections were raised to TippingPoint's Zero Day Initiative, while both companies pointed to their vetting procedures.

+The Zero Day Initiative passed its purchases to vendors at once, whereas brokers such as Netragard and Immunity did not always do so, since disclosure reduced the value of what they had acquired.